 The SCIT Isabella Reservation shown in Figure 1 and Figure 3 lies in central Michigan and is comprised of 139,000 acres of Reservation land within approximately 450 land parcels in Isabella County.
 There are an additional 1,000 acres of land across 59 parcels in a small portion of Arenac County.
-Table 5 details land ownership with the Isabella Reservation Boundaries.
+Table 5 details land ownership within the Isabella Reservation Boundaries.
+The Reservation boundary includes areas from ten townships, one city, one village, and three census designated places (CDPs) within both Arenac and Isabella Counties.
+Table 7 lists the communities within the Isabella Reservation boundaries.